Subhransu-De/Subhransu-De/README.md

 # Hi, I'm Subhransu ヾ(•‿•)

 Software engineer from India.
-I build backend systems in **Java/Spring** and **Python/FastAPI** — and I care as much about *how* software gets built as what gets built.
+I build cool stuff I like.

 🌐 [subhransu.de](https://subhransu.de/)

 ## ⚙️ How I work

-Much of my time lately goes into an AI-assisted development workflow I'm building for myself - custom harnesses, skills and dynamic workflows.
-The speed is real, but what I actually optimize for is control: every piece of code that comes out of it is still something I shape, question and stand behind.
+Lately, I've been spending a lot of my time building an AI-assisted development workflow for myself, using custom harnesses, skills and dynamic workflows.
+The speed is real, but what matters more to me is staying in control of the process.
+I shape and question for every line of code that comes out of it.

-The unexpected payoff is range.
-With the mechanical work absorbed, it's become much cheaper to step into unfamiliar territory, learn it properly and carry that understanding into the next problem.

 ## 🔨 Things I've built